 I realize this is a complicated situation, to say the least.
 Still, we shouldn’t assume that bottled water is the best or the only solution because that simply isn’t true.
 Do your research and you may find you have other options.

-I realize this is not an option for everyone, but if you have it, you should take advantage.
+I realize this is not an option for everyone.
+If you have it though, you should take advantage.
 Many commuter trains run on electricity, which is far more efficient than gas.
 Even the ones that aren’t electric are typically diesel-powered – still more efficient than gas.

 It’s no secret that I like prefer electric forms of transportation over those that pollute the atmosphere.
 Yes, I have seen some debate over how much “better” electricity really is given that power plants burn coal and other pollutants in many cases.
 But I find these arguments counter-productive.